seveas/git-spindle/docs/gitlab.rst

 If you specify an issue number, that issue will be turned into a pull request and you will not be asked to write a pull request message.

-.. describe:: git lab apply-merge <merge-request-number>
+.. describe:: git lab apply-merge [--ssh|--http] <merge-request-number>

 GitLab makes it easy for you to merge merge requests, but if you want to keep your history linear, this one is for you.
 It applies a merge request using :command:`git cherry-pick` instead of merging.

+For own and private repos, by default an SSH url is used to fetch the changes.
+For foreign public repos, by default an HTTP url is used.
+This can be overridden using the command options.

 .. _`filters`: https://github.com/gitlabhq/gitlabhq/blob/master/doc/api/issues.md